How Long Is Too Long Without Sex in a Relationship?

 “Remember that the amount of time one can stay without sex varies from one person to another,” says Mairead Molloy, a psychologist and relationship therapist.
 “Ultimately, there is no right amount of sex that one can have.
 You do what you feel and what makes you both happy.”

 Again, everybody’s libido is different, and it’s normal for one partner to want sex more than the other.
 What’s important to remember is that sexual intimacy isn’t the only kind of intimacy.
-Humans rely on physical touching to bond, and can feel “touch-starved” if they’re not feeling each other’s skin often enough.
-Even holding hands or cuddling in bed can do the trick.
+Humans rely on physical touching to bond and can feel “touch-starved” if they’re not feeling each other’s skin often enough.
+As our survey showed, people feel most connected to their partner through actions like snuggling, hugging, and even hand-holding.
+So these similar acts of affection can often do the trick when keeping couples connected when cohabiting or going about their daily lives.

 Is it healthy to go months without sex in a relationship?